 Barbiturate Abuse Symptoms

 In general, barbiturates can be thought of as so-called brain relaxers.
 Alcohol is also a brain relaxer.
-The effects of barbiturates and alcohol are very similar.
+The effects of barbiturates and alcohol are very similar, and when combined can be lethal.
 Pain medicines, sleeping pills, and antihistamines also cause symptoms similar to those of barbiturates.

 People who abuse barbiturates use them to obtain a “high,” which is described as being similar to alcohol intoxication, or to counteract the effects of stimulant drugs.

 - In small doses, the person who abuses barbiturates feels drowsy, disinhibited, and intoxicated.